How is the Australian Government incentivising the transition to electric vehicles in 2024?

 Benefits vary greatly state by state within Australia, with opportunities often on short timeframes to encourage fast uptake.

-Currently, incentives exist only in the Australian Capital Territory, Western Australia, Tasmania, and the Northern Territory.
+Currently, incentives exist only in the Australian Capital Territory, New South Wales, Western Australia, Tasmania, and the Northern Territory.

 In the ACT and the NT, discounts are available to reduce the cost of both registration and stamp duty.
 Instead of the traditional weight-based system, registration cost is based on emission levels, and stamp duty exemptions are offered.
 Western Australia offers a $3,500 rebate for EVs up to $70,000, and Tasmania similarly provides a $2,000 reduction for both old and new EVs.